datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 datavaluepeople’s technical prowess, the platform empowers mediators to analyze social media data at scale, uncovering critical insights that inform conflict prevention strategies.
-Its ability to process terabytes of multilingual data, deliver visualizations, and be adaptable to specific user needs has already made it indispensable to peacebuilders in hundreds of communities.
-With plans to launch as a public-good platform by 2025, Phoenix is poised to extend its impact further, democratizing access to advanced AI tools for organizations committed to fostering peace.
+Its ability to process terabytes of multilingual data, deliver visualizations, and be adaptable to specific user needs has already made it indispensable to hundreds of peacebuilders.
+With the launch as a public-good platform in 2025, Phoenix is poised to extend its impact further, democratizing access to advanced AI tools for organizations committed to fostering peace.

 Beyond peacebuilding, Phoenix offers a blueprint for SMEs and other entities grappling with data-intensive challenges.
 Its scalable infrastructure handles explosive data growth, while its